ese-unibe-ch/ese2014-team1/Review_for_Team_4.md

 ### Violation of MVC pattern

 ### Usage of helper objects between view and model

 ### Rich OO domain model
+There could be more classes in the model-package, such as a class Picture instead of the byte[] array in Profile.java.
+The four existing classes itself are good in my opinion.

 ### Clear responsibilities
+In HomeController.java, there is the method login().
+This method should probably be moved to LoginController.java as the name of the method suggests.

 ### Sound invariants
+I saw no class invariants in the code.

 ### Overall code organization & reuse, e.g. views
+In the controller.service package, the usage of interfaces is handled inconsistently.
+Some classes like AdService implement a corresponding interface, some classes like ReviewService have none.
+I think the code organization is good for the majority of the project.
+However, there is a bad mix of files in the folder src/main/resources.
+There is a png, js and some xml files, those should probably be put in separate folders.
+7 files at this point isn't a big deal, but for a way bigger project, a good separation is a must.

 ## Coding style